MegaMek/megamek/megamek/readme.txt

 INTRODUCTION
 ------------
-MegaMek is a version of BattleTech that you can play with your friends over the internet.
-It is written in Java.
+MegaMek is a Java version of BattleTech that you can play with your friends over the internet.
 All rules from Total Warfare are implemented.
 Rules from Tactical Operations and Strategic Operations are constantly in the works, and many of those rules and weapons are already implemented.